Python Tuples Sets

 • Intersection (&): Returns common elements.

-• Difference (-): Elements in one set but not the other.
+• Difference (-): Items present in one set but absent in another.

-• Symmetric Difference (^): Elements in either set but not in both.
+• Symmetric Difference (^): Items that exist in one set or the other but not in both.

 set1 = {1, 2, 3}